hkaest/dbus-opendtu-DC-load/README.md

 `/data/dbus-opendtu/restart.sh` restarts the service - e.g. after a config.ini change.

 This also clears the logfile, so you can see the latest output in `/data/dbus-opendtu/current.log`.

 ### How to uninstall

 `/data/dbus-opendtu/uninstall.sh` stops the service and prevents it from being restarted (e.g. after a reboot).

 If you want to remove the service completely, you can do so by running `rm -rf /data/dbus-opendtu`.

+Hints:
+- When script runs only 1 or 2 seconds, than the script has syntax errors.
+- I had access restrictions with the log-file.
+I used `nano /data/dbus-opendtu/current.log` for viewing

 ---